artifishvr/VRC-Spin/README.md

 Prebuilt EXEs can be found in [Releases](https://github.com/artificialbutter/VRC-Spin/releases)

-1. Open VRChat
+1. Run VRCSpin
-2. Enable OSC
+2. Click start button
-3. Run VRCSpin
+3. enjoy

-4. enjoy
+*if you don't start spinning in-game, check that OSC is enabled in VRChat and click the start button again*

 ## Build/Run it yourself
 Requires NodeJS LTS & npm